yb7984/Book-Your-Services/proposal.md

 ## 3. What data do you plan on using?
 You may have not picked your actual API yet,which is fine, just outline what kind of data you would like it to contain.

 I am going to store all the customer and service provider information in database.
 Using google calendar API to make a shared calendar for each service provider and sync all appointment information to it.
+Current planning to use these parts of the google calendar api:
+- Acl Access control.
+Control how to share the calendar with the providers
+- Calendars Create, update calendar for the providers
+- Events Create, update, delete appointment for the providers

 ## 4. In brief, outline your approach to creating your project (knowing that you may not know everything in advance and that these details might change later).
 Answer questions like the ones below, but feel free to add more information: